How to Avoid Bot Detection with Selenium

 }

 The values of some of these attributes are different for headless browsers by default, and anti-bots identify these discrepancies to distinguish between legitimate visitors and bots.
-To mitigate detection, rotating user agents can be helpful.
+To mitigate detection, rotating user agents in Selenium can be helpful.

 Here's how we used rotating HTTP header information to avoid bot detection with Selenium: